urbit/docs/arvo/eyre/data-types.md

   ==
 ```

 The configuration of the runtime HTTP server itself.
-The `secure` field contains the PEM-encoded RSA private key and certificate or certificate chain if using HTTPS, otherwise is `~` for plain HTTP.
+The `secure` field contains the PEM-encoded RSA private key and certificate or certificate chain when using HTTPS, and otherwise is `~` when using plain HTTP.
 The `proxy` field is not currently used.
-The `log` field turns on HTTP(s) access logs but is not currently implemented.
+The `log` field turns on HTTP(S) access logs but is not currently implemented.
 The `redirect` field turns on 301 redirects to upgrade HTTP to HTTPS if the `key` and `cert` are set in `secure`.

 ## `$http-rule`